appsmithorg/appsmith-docs/website/docs/advanced-concepts/audit-logs.md

 | **workspace** | Workspace on which the action is performed. | `id`, `name` |
 | **metadata** | Platform details, such as the Appsmith version. | `appsmithVersion`, `createdAt` |

-Below is an example of a log item:
+An example of a log item is given below:

 ```JSON
 {